 Figure 3 Dunn-Smyth Residual plots for a) the otolith chemistry dataset, b) the otolith shape dataset, and c) the combined otolith chemistry and shape dataset.
 No strong patterns are visible in any of the subplots, suggesting that our GLM models were appropriate.
 Colours show the variables in the analysis.
+Note the log10 x axis to increase visibility in plots a) and c) due to the variance in mean of some elemental variables.

 Figure 4 Mean otolith shape from the three sites.
 The solid black line represents Agra, dashed red line represents Lucknow and the dotted blue line represents Narora.
+The wavelet coefficients recreated over 99% of the variance in otolith shape.

+Figure 5 Distance based NMDS ordination based upon a) the otolith chemistry dataset, b) the otolith shape dataset, and c) the combined otolith chemistry and shape dataset.
+Colours and shapes represent the three groups of C. striata.
+Dissimilarity matrix was based upon Euclidean distances.
+The assumption of homogeneity of variance was only satisfied for b) Shape Data which would result in the results potentially being unreliable in a) and c) (Warton et al. 2012).

-Figure 5 Mean otolith element concentrations (mmol:mol Ca) for each of the three populations.
+Figure 6 Mean otolith element concentrations (mmol:mol Ca) for each of the three populations.
 Error bars show 1 standard error.
-Within a subplot, bars which do not share a common letter are clearly different (P < 0.05).
+Within a subplot, bars which do not share a common letter are clearly different (MGLM analysis: P < 0.05).
 For univariate GLM results see Table 1.

-Figure 6 Model-based latent variable ordinations of a) the otolith chemistry dataset, b) the otolith shape dataset, and c) the combined otolith chemistry and shape dataset.
+Figure 7 Model-based latent variable ordinations of a) the otolith chemistry dataset, b) the otolith shape dataset, and c) the combined otolith chemistry and shape dataset.
 Colours and shapes represent the three groups of C. striata.